 After the course ended, Brian sat me down in his interview chair, and asked about my life’s journey.
 I told him about the failures I’d had in my life, which left me filled with shame, depressed and isolated.
 A prison of my own making.
-Afraid of my own limitations, I created my own ego trap
+Afraid of my own limitations, I created my own ego trap.

 The best thing the course did for me was to connect me with inspiring people from around the world, including Brian Rose, and the man who would later become my iThrive business partner, Michael Skye.

-Together with Michael I would dare once more to throw my hat in the ring, and risk complete humiliation and even my life to start iThrive and attempt to inspire the world to reclaim their health and well-being by reversing their diabetes and obesity–and thriving!
+Together with Michael I would dare once more to throw my hat in the ring, and risk complete humiliation — and even my life — to start iThrive and attempt to inspire the world to reclaim their health and well-being by reversing their diabetes and obesity — and thriving!

-In the mean time, please tell me… Have you ever been stuck in the Ego Trap?
+Have you ever been stuck in the Ego Trap?
 How?